Consumer medicine information

 Mechanism of action.

-The antibody response to Fluad is increased when compared to the response to vaccines without adjuvant, and is most pronounced for B and A/H3N2 influenza antigens.
-This increased response is even more pronounced in elderly persons with low pre-immunisation titres and/or with underlying diseases (diabetes, cardiovascular and respiratory diseases).
-A similar immunogenicity profile has been noted after a second and third immunisation with Fluad.
+The antibody response to Fluad Quad is similar to Fluad which is increased when compared to the response to vaccines without adjuvant, and is most pronounced for A/H3N2 influenza antigens.
+This increased response is even more pronounced in subjects 65 years of age and older.

 Clinical trials.